- This event has passed.

 Pamela Uschuk has howled out seven poetry collections, including Crazy Love (American Book Award), Blood Flower (Book List Notable Book), and Refugee, released from Red Hen Press in May 2022.
 Translated into a dozen languages plus, her work appears in Poetry, Ploughshares, Agni Review and in the Academy of American Poets Poem-A-Day series.
 Awards include the War Poetry Prize, Best of the Web, Dorothy Daniels Writing Award from the National League of American PEN Women and prizes from Ascent and AMNESTY INTERNATIONAL.
 Editor of CUTTHROAT, JOURNAL OF THE ARTS and Black Earth Institute Senior Fellow, Uschuk edited the anthologies, Truth To Power: Writers Respond To The Rhetoric Of Hate And Fear, 2017, Puro Chicanx Writers of the 21st Century, 2020 and Through the Ash, New Leaves, 2022.
 Besides teaching at University of Arizona Poetry Center, Pam’s writing a blended memoir, Hope’s Crazed Angels: An Odyssey Through Ovarian Cancer.

 Monica Macansantos holds an MFA in Writing from the University of Texas at Austin, Michener Center for Writers, and a PhD in Creative Writing from the Victoria University of Wellington in New Zealand.
-Her debut collection of stories entitled Love and Other Rituals was published this month by the University of Melbourne’s Grattan Street Press: it’s currently available in Australia and New Zealand and will go on sale in the United States on October 22.
+Her debut collection of stories entitled Love and Other Rituals was published this month by the University of Melbourne’s Grattan Street Press: it’s currently available in Australia and New Zealand (Erin: as of September 16) and will go on sale in the United States on October 22.
 Her work has appeared or is forthcoming in Colorado Review, The Hopkins Review, Lunch Ticket, Electric Literature, and Literary Hub, among other places.
 She has been awarded residencies at Hedgebrook, the Kimmel Harding Nelson Center for the Arts, the I-Park Foundation, and the Storyknife Writers Retreat.
 She is from the Philippines.

 Emily Hoang is an Asian American writer and editor from San Francisco.
 She holds a B.S. in General Biology and a B.A. in Literatures of the World from UCSD.
 She also has an M.F.A. in Creative Writing from the University of San Francisco.
 Her work has been published in GASHER Journal, The Baram House, Haunt Publishing, among others.
 She’s received support for her writing from Martha’s Vineyard Institute of Creative Writing, The Writers Grotto, and Storyknife Writers Retreat.
 She is currently working on a short story collection that uses speculative and horror elements to explore the ways in which the various relationships in our lives and, ultimately, with ourselves, can support and fail us in our journey toward attaining our dreams.